imitatehappiness/QtCustomTitleBar/README.md

 ## Features
 + **Custom Title Bar:** Replace the default system title bar with a custom-designed one, giving your application a unique look and feel.
 + **Draggable:** Drag the window by clicking and holding the title bar area, providing the same behavior as the standard title bar.
-+ **Minimize/Maximize/Close:** Add buttons to minimize, maximize (restore), and close the window, allowing users to interact with the application as expected.
++ **Collapse/Minimize/Maximize/Close:** Add buttons to collapse, minimize, maximize (restore), and close the window, allowing users to interact with the application as expected.
 + **Style Customization:** Easily modify the appearance of the title bar by adjusting colors, fonts, and icons to match your application's theme.

 ## Basic usage